nf-core/taxprofiler/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

+- `centrifuge/`
-- `centrifuge`
+  - `<db_name>/`
     - `<sample_id>.centrifuge.mapped.fastq.gz`: `FASTQ` files containing all mapped reads
     - `<sample_id>.centrifuge.report.txt`: A classification report that summarises the taxonomic ID, the taxonomic rank, length of genome sequence, number of classified and uniquely classified reads
     - `<sample_id>.centrifuge.results.txt`: A file that summarises the classification assignment for a read, i.e read ID, sequence ID, score for the classification, score for the next best classification, number of classifications for this read
     - `<sample_id>.centrifuge.txt`: A Kraken2-style report that summarises the fraction abundance, taxonomic ID, number of k-mers, taxonomic path of all the hits in the centrifuge run for a given sample
     - `<sample_id>.centrifuge.unmapped.fastq.gz`: FASTQ file containing all unmapped reads

 </details>